fitz95/Conference-Page/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank the Microverse team
+I would like to thank the Microverse team and also
+I would also like to acknowledge the design of Cindy Chin who helped me build this page.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>